Baderalnofie/YourMid.md/README.md

 - **Medication History**: YourMed keeps track of all the medications you have taken, providing easy access to your full medication history.

  **Symptom Tracking**
+ - **Daily Logs**: Users can record symptoms, noting their severity and any relevant observations.
+  - **Progress Monitoring**: Visualize symptom trends over time, aiding in the identification of patterns or triggers.
+ - **Severity Alerts**: The app will notify users when logged symptoms reach a certain severity, encouraging them to seek medical advice if necessary.

  **Health Analytics**